Goulash is a great dish to serve in the could winter months.

 1 1/2 teaspoons caraway seeds

-1 cup dry red wine (you can use stock if you prefer but it changes the taste)
+1 cup dry red wine (you can use beef or chicken stock if you prefer but it changes the taste)

 3 medium carrots, peeled and sliced about 5cm pieces

 1 cup chicken stock

 1 cup sour cream, plain low fat yoghurt or mayonnaise

 Heat oven to 180.
 Heat the oil in an oven and fireproof pot.
 Working in batches, add the beef, sprinkle with salt and brown on all sides.
 Remove the meat from the pot and set aside.

 Add the onions and the garlic to the pot and reduce heat, saute the onions until lightly golden.
 Stir in the paprika and caraway seeds, saute for another minute.

 Add the wine, turn up the heat and boil, uncovered for 3 minutes.
 Stir in the carrots, tomato paste, stock and beef, bring back to boil.